GSA/digitalgov.gov/content/resources/cdc-clear-communication-index.md

 source: cdc

 title: "The CDC Clear Communication Index"
-summary: "The CDC Clear Communication Index (Index) is a research-based tool to help you develop and assess public communication materials."
+summary: "The CDC Clear Communication Index is a research-based tool to help you develop and assess public communication materials."

 # See all topics at https://digital.gov/topics
 topics: